 Wollemi National Park

 Glow worms are nature’s fairy lights.
 These incredible critters are the ultimate crowd pleaser, but ironically, one of the best places to see them is a man-made tunnel.
-Originally for trains to the shale mining town of Newnes, the Glow Worm Tunnel offers up to 400m prime glow worm habitat.
+Originally for trains to the shale mining town of Newnes, the Glow Worm Tunnel offers just under 400m of prime glow worm habitat.

 Two males on the Glow Worm Tunnel walking track in Wollemi National Park.
 Photo credit: Daniel Tran/DPIE